idris-lang/Idris2/INSTALL.md

 ### Run on emacs using nix flakes

-If you are a [nix flakes](https://nixos.wiki/wiki/Flakes) user you can run Idris 2 in emacs by running the following command:
+If you are using [nix flakes](https://nixos.wiki/wiki/Flakes), you can run Idris 2 in emacs by running the following command:

     nix run idris-lang/Idris2#emacs-with-idris idrisCode.idr